Pablo Picasso is one of the most important artists all over the world…who has never heard of him?

 Picasso’s paintings before and after the Cubism

-One of the fun facts that everyone knows, is that the real name of Picasso is much more complicated than the one we usually use.
+One of the fun facts that everyone knows, is that the full name of Picasso is much more complicated than the one we usually use.

-Picasso’s full name, in the form that appears in his birth certificate, is composed of 23 words: Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Mártir Patricio Clito Ruiz y Picasso.
+Picasso’s real name is quite long: Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Mártir Patricio Clito Ruiz y Picasso.

 Easy to remember, right?